gb2412/freddie-mac-elt-viz/README.md

 #### Write
 `load_to_audit_tables` is the actual EL task.
 It downloads the data and loads it into the Iceberg tables in AWS.
 It is a dynamic task: a separate glue job is initiated for each year.
 The glue job executes the `glue_iceberg_load.py` script and is submitted using the `create_and_run_glue_job` function from `glue_job_runner.py`, which is a wrapper around the `create_glue_job` function from `glue_job_submission.py`.

 In each job, the corresponding year's data is processed one quarter at a time, performing the following steps:
 1. downloaded with `requests`
 2. held in memory with `io.BytesIO()`
 3. unzipped with `zipfile.ZipFile()`
-4. read in chunks of 1 million lines with `intertools.islice()`
+4. read in chunks of 1 million lines with `itertools.islice()`
-5. stored as a `list`
+5. chunk stored as a `list`
-6. converted to a PySpark dataframe
+6. chunk converted to a PySpark dataframe
-7. appended to the respective audit Iceberg table
+7. chunk appended to the respective audit Iceberg table

 Creating a separate glue job for each year allows the EL process to be repeated for specific years in the event of runtime errors or data quality fails.
-The data for each year is processed in batches of 1 million rows at a time to avoid memory overflow errors.
+The data for each year is processed in batches of 1 million rows at a time to avoid OOM errors.
 The batch size can be tuned according to the resources available to achieve the optimum trade-off between cost and computation time.

+The most error-prone step is downloading the data.
+Due to the size of the files, it is not uncommon for them to be corrupted during the download process and therefore unable to be unzipped.
+A retry strategy has been implemented to handle this type of error.

 #### Audit
 After loading the data into the audit tables, data quality checks are performed.
 These ensure that:
 - there are NOT fewer unique loans in the audit origination table than in the production origination table.
 - for each observation date (`month_reporting`), there are NOT fewer unique loans in the audit performance table than in the production performance table.
-These tests are designed to ensure that no records are removed from the production tables when the pipeline is run.
+These tests are designed to ensure no records are removed from the production tables when the pipeline is run.
 The tests are run on a per-year basis so that if they fail, only the corresponding Glue jobs can be re-run.
 Column-level quality tests are carried out in the transformation phase.

 #### Publish
 If the data quality tests are successful, the data is transferred from the audit tables to the production tables, replacing its previous version.